GiggInnovations/gigg-knowledge-base/gpt_site_competition_submission_flow.md

 - **Enter Challenge**: Starts the entry process
 - **Vote**: Inactive until voting starts; includes a checkbox to opt-in for reminders
 - **Check Out Some Entries**: Displays accepted and visible entries

+## Note

+Competitions and challenges are the same thing.
+There is no difference.